MarekLani/EZ-Robot-With-Cognitive-Services/readme.md

 - **Computer vision** - EZ Robot is able to provide description of environment it sees
 - **Custom object recognition** - EZ Robot is able to recognize specific objects, if they are placed in its vision field

+You can find video demonstration of robot's cognitive abilities in [this video](https://youtu.be/vf89wZiuzzE).

 ## Working with EZ Robot SDK

 Further in this document we shortly discuss how we utilize JD Robots SDK and also scenarios implemented using Cognitive Services in deeper detail.